 If you have a pond, make it less inviting by covering it with a wire grid.
 The grid should be located 8 inches above the pond and be made of 12-inch squares.
 While mallard ducks will be able to maneuver around the wire, the grid will prevent geese from landing on the pond or walking into the pond from the yard.
 When these birds realize they can’t access the pond, they’ll be more likely to look for somewhere else to live.

 Use bird repellent

-Canadian geese repellent is another method you can try to rid the yard of geese.
+Canada geese repellent is another method you can try to rid the yard of geese.
 For example, you can use a grape-based goose repellent that you apply to the yard by spraying the grass.
 When the geese eat the grass, they experience digestive irritation and learn not to eat grass from the treated yard.
 While these products are humane and non-toxic, grape-based products aren’t always effective, and you must reapply the treatment after every time you cut the grass.

 You can also repel geese by using decoys like fake coyotes in the yard or fake swans in the pond, making geese think that predators live on the property.
 While this may work for a while, results don’t always last.
 The decoys must also look realistic for geese to take them seriously.

 You can create your own Canada geese deterrent by filling an empty laundry detergent bottle with rocks and trying a rope to it.
 Then, shake the bottle while walking towards the geese to scare them away.
 Be sure to not hit the geese with the shaker.
 Eventually, the geese will associate fear with the bottle.